MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-server-support.md

 For end of support dates for Windows Server 2019, see the [Windows Server 2019 lifecycle](/lifecycle/products/windows-server-2019) page.

-## Windows Server 2022
+## Windows Server 2016

-Microsoft 365 Apps (Version 2302 or later) is supported on Windows Server 2022 only until October 2026.
-That date is when mainstream support ends for Windows Server 2022.
+Microsoft 365 Apps is supported on Windows Server 2016 only until October 2025.

-> [!TIP]
-> For the availability of Version 2302 or later in each update channel, see [Update history for Microsoft 365 Apps](/officeupdates/update-history-microsoft365-apps-by-date#supported-versions).

-For recommendations on client hosting solutions you can use instead of Windows Server 2022, see [Microsoft 365 Apps migration from Windows Server](windows-server-migration.md).
+For recommendations on client hosting solutions to migrate to before October 2025, see [Microsoft 365 Apps migration from Windows Server](windows-server-migration.md).

+For end of support dates for Windows Server 2016, see the [Windows Server 2016 lifecycle](/lifecycle/products/windows-server-2016) page.

+## Windows Server 2012 R2

+Microsoft 365 Apps isn’t supported on Windows Server 2012 R2, as of January 14, 2020.

+For end of support dates for Windows Server 2012 R2, see the [Windows Server 2012 R2 lifecycle](/lifecycle/products/windows-server-2012-r2) page.

+## Windows Server 2012

+Microsoft 365 Apps isn’t supported on Windows Server 2012, as of January 14, 2020.

+For end of support dates for Windows Server 2012, see the [Windows Server 2012 lifecycle](/lifecycle/products/windows-server-2012) page.

+## Windows Server 2008 R2

+> [!NOTE]
+> Security updates for Microsoft 365 Apps on Windows Server 2008 R2 ended on January 10, 2023.

+Microsoft 365 Apps isn’t supported on Windows Server 2008 R2, as of January 14, 2020.

-For end of support dates for Windows Server 2022, see the [Windows Server 2022 lifecycle](/lifecycle/products/windows-server-2022) page.
+For end of support dates for Windows Server 2008 R2, see the [Windows Server 2008 R2 lifecycle](/lifecycle/products/windows-server-2008-R2) page.

 ## Additional information